OSB Group PLC Executes Share Buyback, Reducing Share Count - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-OSB Group PLC has executed a share buyback transaction, purchasing 50,188 of its ordinary shares on the London Stock Exchange, as part of a previously announced buyback program.
-This move reduces the total number of shares in circulation to 358,668,594, potentially increasing the value of remaining shares and reflecting the company’s strategy to return value to shareholders.
+OSB Group PLC has executed a share buyback transaction, purchasing 43,175 of its ordinary shares on the London Stock Exchange and other venues, as part of its ongoing share buyback program initiated in March 2025.
+This move reduces the total number of shares in circulation to 358,625,419, potentially enhancing shareholder value by increasing the earnings per share and demonstrating confidence in the company’s financial health.

 The most recent analyst rating on (GB:OSB) stock is a Buy with a £6.35 price target.
 To see the full list of analyst forecasts on OSB Group PLC stock, see the GB:OSB Stock Forecast page.